hpc/mpifileutils/doc/markdown/dcp.1.md

 # DESCRIPTION

+Parallel MPI application to recursively copy files and directories.

 dcp is a file copy tool in the spirit of *cp(1)* that evenly distributes work across a large cluster without any centralized state.
-It is designed for copying files which are located on a distributed parallel file system.
-The method used in the file copy process is a self-stabilization algorithm which enables per-node autonomous processing and a token passing scheme to detect termination.
-Unlike *cp(1)* there is no need to use a recursive option, as dcp will copy from the top level directory to the bottom of the file tree by default.
+It is designed for copying files that are located on a distributed parallel file system.

 # OPTIONS

--d, \--debug <LEVEL>
-:   Specify the level of debug information to output.
-Level may be one of:
-    *fatal*, *err*, *warn*, *info*, or *dbg*.
-Increasingly verbose debug levels include the output of less verbose debug levels.
-    Levels: dbg, info, warn, err, fatal

--f, \--force
-:   Remove existing destination files if creation or truncation fails.
-If the
-    destination filesystem is specified to be unreliable (`-U`, `--unreliable-filesystem`), this option may lower performance since each failure will cause the entire file to be invalidated and copied again.

--g, \--grouplock
-:   Use Lustre grouplock when reading/writing a file.

 -i, \--input <FILE>
-:   Read an input list from a file.
+:   Read source input list from file.

 -p, \--preserve
-:   Preserve the original files owner, group, permissions (including the
+:   Preserve permissions, group, timestamps, and extended attributes.
-    setuid and setgid bits), time of last  modification and time of last access.
-In case duplication of owner or group fails, the setuid and setgid bits are cleared.

 -s, \--synchronous
-:   Use synchronous read/write calls (0_DIRECT)
+:   Use synchronous read/write calls (open files with 0_DIRECT)

 -S, \--sparse
-:   Create sparse files when possible.
+:   Create sparse files when possible (non-functioning).

--v, \--version
+-v, \--verbose
-:   Print version information and exit.
+:   Run in verbose mode.

 -h, \--help
 :   Print a brief message listing the *dcp(1)* options and usage.

+# RESTRICTIONS

+If a long-running copy is interrupted, one should delete the partial copy and rerun dcp from the beginning.
+One may use drm to quickly remove a partial copy of a large directory tree.

+To ensure the copy was successful, one should run dcmp after dcp completes to verify the copy, especially if dcp was not run with the -s option.

 # EXAMPLES

-Example will use 4 nodes:

-1. salloc -N4 -ppdebug

-Do a regular copy:

-2. srun -n4 dcp src/ dest/
+1. To copy dir1 as dir2:

+mpirun -np 128 dcp /source/dir1 /dest/dir2

+2. To copy contents of dir1 into dir2:

+mkdir /dest/dir2
+mpirun -np 128 dcp /source/dir1/* /dest/dir2

-Copy & preserve permissions, ownership, timestamps, and extended attributes:
+3. To copy while preserving permissions, group, timestamps, and attributes:

-3. srun -n4 dcp -d src/ dest/

-### Known bugs
-When the force option is specified and truncation fails, the copy and truncation will be stuck in an infinite loop until the truncation operation returns with success.
+mpirun -np 128 dcp -p /source/dir1/ /dest/dir2

+# KNOWN BUGS

+Using the -S option for sparse files does not work yet at LLNL.
+If you try to use it then dcp will default to a normal copy.

+The -g option is still being developed.

 The maximum supported filename length for any file transfered is approximately 4068 characters.
 This may be less than the number of characters that your operating system supports.

-Using the -S option for sparse files does not work yet at LLNL.
-If you try to use it then dcp will default to a normal copy.

 # SEE ALSO